JordsCodes/music-library/README.md

 `npm install`

+The user will also need to set their environment variables.
+See the attached `.env.example` for an example.
+The environment variable file should be named `.env`.

+If the user would like to access the testing suite, they should create an additional `.env.test` file, ensuring that the database names in both of these files are different.

+Now that the project is running, we can make CRUD requests to the routes specified in the routes files for artists and albums.

 ## Usage

 Navigate to the root directory of the project in your terminal and run:

 `npm start`

-Now that the project is running, we can make CRUD requests to the routes specified in the routes files for artists and albums.

 This will update the locally-hosted Artists and Albums tables.